Business Insider: Reception

 In January 2009, the Clusterstock section appeared in Time's list of 25 best financial blogs, and the Silicon Alley Insider section was listed in PC Magazine's list of its "favorite blogs of 2009".
 2009 also saw Business Insider's selection as an official Webby honoree for Best Business Blog.

 In 2012, Business Insider was named to the Inc. 500.
 In 2013, the publication was once again nominated in the Blog-Business category at the Webby Awards.
 In January 2014, The New York Times reported that Business Insider's web traffic was comparable to that of The Wall Street Journal.
 In 2017, Digiday included imprint Insider as a candidate in two separate categories—"Best New Vertical" and "Best Use of Instagram"—at their annual Publishing Awards.

 The website has faced criticism for what critics consider its clickbait-style headlines.
 A 2013 profile of Blodget and Business Insider in The New Yorker suggested that Business Insider, because it republishes material from other outlets, may not always be accurate.

-In 2022, Insider won the Pulitzer Prize for Illustrated Reporting and Commentary for its reporting on the Uyghur genocide.
+In 2022, Insider won the Pulitzer Prize for Illustrated Reporting and Commentary for its reporting on the persecution of Uyghurs in China.